Oman: Recent hotel openings reflect tourism industry success

 Similarly, the debut of Hotel Indigo Jabal Akhdar marks IHG Hotels & Resorts’ first Indigo-branded property in the Middle East.
 Nestled 2,000 metres above sea level in Oman’s majestic Al Jabal Al Akhdar mountain range, the resort offers 173 rooms, suites, and chalets with stunning views of the surrounding landscapes.

 According to the Ministry, Oman’s tourism sector boasts a total of 34,660 rooms across the country, reflecting the growing investment in the hospitality industry.
-A wide range of activities are available in various governorates, with Muscat leading at 243 activities, followed by Ad Dakhiliyah with 137, Al Batinah South with 130, and Ash Sharqiyah South with 129.
-Other governorates such as Dhofar, Ash Sharqiyah North, and Al Batinah North offer 63, 60, and 60 activities, respectively.
-Meanwhile, Ad Dhahirah, Al Buraimi, Al Wusta, and Musandam provide a combined total of 114 activities, adding up to a total of 936 activities nationwide.
+A wide range of hotels are available in various governorates, with Muscat leading at 243 hotels, followed by Ad Dakhiliyah with 137, Al Batinah South with 130, and Ash Sharqiyah South with 129.
+Other governorates such as Dhofar, Ash Sharqiyah North, and Al Batinah North offer 63, 60, and 60 hotels, respectively.
+Meanwhile, Ad Dhahirah, Al Buraimi, Al Wusta, and Musandam provide a combined total of 114 hotels, adding up to a total of 936 hotels nationwide.

 Revenues from 3 to 5-star hotels in Oman increased to RO 149.44 million by the end of August 2024, marking a 7.8 per cent rise compared to RO 138.65 million during the same period in 2023.
 This growth was driven by an 8.4 per cent increase in hotel guests, totalling approximately 1.4 million by August 2024.
 Hotel occupancy rates also saw improvement, growing by 2.3 per cent.